NARCOTIC/Instagram-Bulk-Delete/README.md

 ⚙️ 7.
 Switch to __"Mobile Mode"__ ```(CTRL + SHIFT + M)```

 ⚙️ 8.
-Switch from Grid view to List view on IG Gallery

-⚙️ 9.
 Run the extension by simply clicking it